msalemcode/ama-cu/README.md

 1. Upload the new ZIP file to the Azure Managed Application plan in Partner Center.
 1. Publish the plan.
 1. From Preview, purchase the plan.
-1. After deployment is complete, remote into the VM.
+1. After deployment is complete, remote into the newly deployed VM.
+1. Options for getting the code:
-1. Install git on the VM.
+    1. Install git and clone this repo to the target VM.
-1. Clone this repo to the target VM
+    1. Download the code [as a ZIP file](https://github.com/dstarr/ama-cu/archive/refs/heads/main.zip) from GitHub to the target VM.

 ## Usage